 Derriford Hospital provides a complete and comprehensive cancer service for patients of all ages, throughout their cancer journey.

 Sometimes an operation to remove the cancer might be the only treatment you need.
-But very often treatments such as chemotherapy and/or radiotherapy are used along with surgery.
+But very often treatments such as chemotherapy, radiotherapy and /or inmunotherapy are used along with surgery.
 The operation you have will depend on the type of cancer you have and other factors like where it is and its size.

 Surgery isn’t only used to remove cancers.
 For example you may have a minor operation to take a biopsy, which is when a sample of tissue is removed or having a central line put in, which is then used to give chemotherapy treatment.